 Tugboat and Tow Safety Guidelines

 A tugboat is a specialized vessel that helps maneuver other vessels by towing or pushing them.
-Three common types of tugboats are the seagoing tugboat (often a larger vessel used for deep-sea or ocean towing), the harbor tugboat (a multipurpose vessel with a higher width to length ratio that are highly maneuverable and are used to aid other vessels in and out of ports), river tugboats (a vessel with a flat front or bow used to maneuver barges often in rivers and waterways).
+Three common types of tugboats are the seagoing tugboat (often a larger vessel used for deep-sea or ocean towing), the harbor tugboat (a multipurpose vessel with a higher width to length ratio that is highly maneuverable and is used to aid other vessels in and out of ports), river tugboats (a vessel with a flat front or bow used to maneuver barges often in rivers and waterways).

 A tugboat operator, known as a tug master, is responsible for ensuring the safety of the vessel and crew.
 Safety measures should be taken by a tug master before departing on a voyage such as doing proper planning and preparation before a tow commences, ensuring that the vessel is compliant with all applicable safety regulations and is current on all certifications, as well as making sure that all vessel equipment and machinery (such as towing gear) has been inspected and is in good working condition.